Day notes

 ANTISANA RESERVE

-We will leave the hacienda early in the morning to head to the Antisana Ecological Reserve.
+You will leave the homestay in the morning to head to the Antisana Ecological Reserve.
 This protected area is located in the eastern Andes of Ecuador, named after the Antisana Volcano, which is the fourth-highest peak in Ecuador and is part of the reserve.
 The reserve is home to diverse flora and fauna, and our focus will be the Critically Endangered Andean Condor which is amongst the 400 species of bird to be found here.
 We will look out from a viewpoint located near the base of the Antisana Volcano and observe the condors as they ride the thermal currents that rise from the mountains.

 Transfer